monsoons-blog/blog/theotherkhanblog/content/poetry/lucky.md

 +++
 title = "Getting lucky"
-description = "Hugo, the world's fastest framework for building websites" date = "2023-02-03" aliases = ["hi"] authors = ["Zainab Akhtar"] enableComments = false
+description = "Hugo, the world's fastest framework for building websites" date = "2023-02-17" aliases = ["hi"] authors = ["Zainab Akhtar"] enableComments = false
 +++

-Getting lucky

 Jostling against tiny shoulders \
 You make your way through \
-A moment’s pause at the threshold- \
+A moment’s pause at the threshold — \
 No time to spare \
 A hurried entrance \
 A foregone goodbye \
 What is this place? \
-First glance- \
+First glance — \
 Eyes met with grandeur \
 An apparent immaculacy \
 Ceilings high \